 If you love the flavor of strawberries and want to experiment with making your own sweet alcoholic drink, this homemade strawberry liqueur recipe is for you.
 Infusing your own spirits is a fun activity from start to finish.
 Your friends and family will be impressed with your DIY skills; it makes a nice homemade gift as well!

-The process of infusing does take some time, since the strawberries soak in vodka for 4-6 weeks for best flavor (with very little prep).
-You can strain it as early as a couple days of infusion, however, it is worth the wait it for its full, sweet, natural flavor.
+The process of infusing from scratch does take some time, since the strawberries soak in vodka for 4-6 weeks for best flavor (with very little prep).
+You can strain it as early as a couple days of infusion but that amount of time doesn't cut it for me and I always go at least 4 weeks.

 Ingredients